Former Florida State football star gets prison sentence

 Alexander is the owner of Wizard Business Center, a Tallahassee tax preparation business.
 Authorities say Alexander prepared and filed false tax returns with the Internal Revenue Service for various individuals between 2012 and 2016.

-Alexander was a starting linebacker when Florida State defeated Nebraska in the 1993 Orange Bowl, giving the Seminoles their first national title.
+Alexander was a starting linebacker when Florida State defeated Nebraska in the 1993 season’s Orange Bowl, giving the Seminoles their first national title.

-Note: This story has been corrected to reflect that Florida State earned its first national championship by defeating Nebraska in the 1993 season’s Orange Bowl, which was held on Jan.
-1, 1994.